fabnicol/mkg_docker_image/README.md

 ## The short story

+Docker images can be automatically downloaded and used to create [an updated (AMD64) Gentoo ISO installer with MKG](https://github.com/fabnicol/mkg).
+The MKG script will manage the docker image for you and build the Gentoo installer within the container.
-To create [an updated (AMD64) Gentoo ISO installer using MKG](https://github.com/fabnicol/mkg), just add option `dockerize` to command line with administrative rights and let it go:
+To enable this behaviour, just add option `dockerize` to command line with administrative rights and let it go:

 `# ./mkg dockerize gentoo.iso`